Crop Monitor for Early Warning

 Middle East & North Africa

-Regional Outlook: Below-average winter and spring rainfall forecast for parts of North Africa and the Middle East
+Regional Outlook: Poor rainfall performance in western North Africa and the Middle East

 Source: UCSB Climate Hazards Center